josefadamcik/SofleKeyboard/docs/sourcing_parts.md

 title: Sofle Keyboard - sourcing parts
 ---

 Sofle Keyboard is supposed to be simple DIY keyboard so it's possible to source all the parts yourself starting with PCBs, case plates and ending with every component on the board.
-In the case of PCBs and plates it might be more cost effective to buy them through a vendor for you but it's possible to go through manufacturing process as well.
+In the case of PCBs and plates it might be more cost effective to buy them through a vendor but it's possible to go through manufacturing process as well.
 For the remaining components, most of them can be bought on Ebay on Aliexpress but buying a kit might be handy.

 ## Vendors